majedaborachid/falcon_7b_grammar_correction/README.md

 # Falcon-7B Grammar Correction Fine-tuning

-This project fine-tunes the Falcon-7B model for grammar correction tasks using LoRA (Low-Rank Adaptation) and 4-bit quantization for efficient training.
+This project demonstrates fine-tuning the Falcon-7B model for grammar correction tasks using LoRA (Low-Rank Adaptation) and 4-bit quantization for efficient training.
+The repository includes the complete pipeline from data preprocessing to model training and evaluation.

 ## Overview

-This notebook demonstrates how to:
+This project showcases:
-- Load and quantize the Falcon-7B-Instruct model using 4-bit quantization
+- Data preprocessing pipeline for grammar correction datasets
-- Prepare a custom grammar correction dataset
+- Loading and quantizing the Falcon-7B-Instruct model using 4-bit quantization
-- Fine-tune the model using LoRA with PEFT (Parameter-Efficient Fine-Tuning)
+- Fine-tuning using LoRA with PEFT (Parameter-Efficient Fine-Tuning)
-- Evaluate the model's performance on grammar correction tasks
+- Model evaluation and performance assessment
-- Save and push the fine-tuned model to Hugging Face Hub
+- Saving and deploying the fine-tuned model to Hugging Face Hub

 ## Model Details